 Hapjang is used together with bowing when meeting monks or other administrators within the temple.
 Chasu is the primary position at the temple used when not in hapjang position or while walking.
 Sambae is used when greeting the Buddha statue with three prostrations.
 The first prostration is for the Buddha, the second is for Buddha’s teachings, and the last is for the monks and the surroundings.
 In Korea, the number of prostrations is important as one prostration is for the living, two prostrations are for the dead, and three prostrations is reserved for the Buddha.

 In Korean Buddhism, Yebul, or the Buddhist Ceremony, is performed twice a day, once in the early morning and once in the evening.
 Officially, yebul begins with Do Ryang Seok, cleansing of the temple, but for templestay participants, yebul begins with the beating of beopgo, the temple drum.
 Beopgo is a large drum with cow skin covering in the front and bull skin covering in the back.
-The front of the drum, facing Daeungbojeon Hall, is beaten before the evening yebul to mark another complete day of work, while the back of the drum is beaten before the morning yebul to wake up the body for the beginning of a new day.
+The front of the drum, facing Daeungbojeon Hall, is beaten before the evening yebul to mark another complete day of work, while the back of the drum is beaten before the morning yebul to awaken the world from idleness.
 During the drumming ceremony, the temple bell is also rung, with 28 rings in the morning and 33 rings in the evening.

 In Buddhism, a meal is called Gongyang.
 Gongyang, which means offering food or necessary items to one’s parents, teacher or neighbor with a respectful mind, has a slightly different meaning in Buddhism, in which it simply means offering a prepared meal.
 Because Buddhist monks do not eat meat or five pungent herbs including garlic, green onion, leek, chive and wild chive, all the meals are made based on vegetables.
 It is essential to only take as much as you can eat, while practicing mukeon, not speaking while eating, and washing the dishes after finishing everything on your plate.